Skip to main content

 }

 The above response shows the generated quote, identifiable by its unique quoteId.
-The quote contains the amount needed to pay the invoice in bitcoin, a corresponding Lightning invoice (lnInvoice), a Bitcoin on-chain address (onchainAddress), an expiration period, and the exchange rate (conversionRate) between the source and target currencies.
-After the expiration period has passed, the quote will no longer be usable and a new quote must be generated.
+The quote contains the amount needed to pay the invoice in bitcoin, a corresponding Lightning invoice (lnInvoice), an expiration time, and the exchange rate (conversionRate) between the source and target currencies.
+After the expiration time has passed, the quote will no longer be usable and a new quote must be generated.

 Please note that for bitcoin-denominated invoices, the conversionRate will simply be 1 and the expiration period will be 1 hour (3,600 seconds).
-For cross-currency invoices, the expiration period will be 2 minutes (120 seconds).
+For cross-currency invoices, the expiration time will be 30 seconds.

 3. Share payment info

 After a quote has been generated, the next step is to present the payment information to the payer.
-This can be done by sharing the quote’s lnInvoice or onchainAddress as a string of characters or a scannable QR code.
-The lnInvoice has encoded within it the amount to be paid in bitcoin and the payment destination, whereas the onchainAddress provides a payment destination for an on-chain transaction.
+This can be done by sharing the quote’s lnInvoice as a string of characters or a scannable QR code.
+The lnInvoice has encoded within it the amount to be paid in bitcoin and the payment destination.

-The payer can scan the QR code or paste the string of characters using their Lightning or on-chain-enabled Bitcoin wallet app, and confirm the payment.
+The payer can scan the QR code or paste the string of characters using their Lightning-enabled Bitcoin wallet app and confirm the payment.
+If the payer pays using their Strike app and they’re in the same currency region as your payment request, the payment will automatically execute as a Strike-to-Strike transaction, which is instant and incurs no routing fees.

 There are a number of libraries available to facilitate displaying QR codes, including the qrcode.react library.
 You can find an example Lightning invoice QR code and corresponding alphanumeric representation below: